ClaudiaYao/Time_series_data_analysis/README.md

-### This data nalysis projecct is based on Kaggle Competition:
+### This data analysis project is based on Kaggle Competition:
 https://www.kaggle.com/competitions/store-sales-time-series-forecasting/overview

 All the datasets could be found from that project.
 Unzip the data into the subfolder "store-sales-time-series-forecasting".
 I will not post data in the repo because the size is not trivial.